Need help understanding 4-H terms? View 4-H Terms and Definitions for a full glossary of commonly used terminology.

 Writing the 4-H Name

-The official 4-H Name must always appear in its correct form and should never be stylized or abbreviated in ways that alter its meaning.
-It should always be written with the numeral “4” separated from a capital “H” by a hyphen — not a dash, slash, or space.
+"4-H" should always be written using the numeral “4” separated from a capital “H” by a hyphen — not a dash, slash, or space.

-Correct: 4-H
+- Correct: 4-H

-Incorrect: 4-h, 4H, 4 H, Four H, 4–H, 4/H
+- Incorrect: 4-h, 4H, 4 H, Four H, 4–H, 4/H

-When writing or designing materials, always ensure “4-H” appears clearly and consistently.
-The hyphen connects the numeral and letter as a single name, symbolizing unity among the four Hs — Head, Heart, Hands, and Health.
+The hyphen connects the numeral and the letter as a single name, symbolizing the connection between the four Hs: Head, Heart, Hands, and Health.

 Exceptions